 04 of 10

 Few will argue that Thai food isn't delicious.
 But if you’ve only been exposed to it at Thai restaurants in the United States, you’re in for a surprise.
 Here in Thailand, the food is better, there is more variety, and it’s very inexpensive.
-You’ll easily find favorites such as pad thai and curry, but you’ll also find a wide selection of salads, noodles, and snacks.
+You’ll easily find favorites such as Thai curry, but you’ll also find a wide selection of salads, noodles, and snacks.
 And believe it or not, with apologies to the American South, Thailand has delicious fried chicken.Continue to 5 of 10 below.

 05 of 10